kaihendry/dabase.com/content/blog/Gsuite-Workspaces-breakdown.md

 2. People tend to use chat instead
 3. If you [search with chat](https://s.natalian.org/2021-02-01/search-messages.png) you will not get Group results
 4. If you [search Groups messages](https://s.natalian.org/2021-02-01/search-groups-conversations.png) you will not get chat results

+# tl;dr

+[Cloud search](https://s.natalian.org/2021-02-01/cloud-search.png) is of no help when it comes to searching in Chat rooms.

+The chat product basically breaks communication since it's impossible to search and reference what was said.